Skip to main content

 The Cited Sources panel

-A response with multiple citations gets a Cited Sources pill below it.
+Any answer that drew on at least one source gets a Cited Sources pill below it.
 Click it to open the panel; every source from web search, documents, legal databases, attached Reviews, and Discoveries appears in one list.
 See Citations & sources for the panel walkthrough.

 Tips for effective research